Salmonella Food Poisoning (Salmonellosis)

 - In most cases, no specific treatment is needed other than adequate hydration.

-- Those at risk for complications or those with particularly severe illness may need antibiotic therapy.
+- People at risk for complications or those with particularly severe illness may need antibiotic therapy.

 - There is no vaccine to prevent Salmonella infection.